Bank holidays and Christmas

 If your employer is making significant, long-term changes, for example to the amount of holiday days or pay they give, they must follow the process for changing a contract.

-If you work on a bank holiday, you must still get your full 5.6 weeks (pro rata if you’re part time) of annual leave as paid time off.
+If you work on a bank holiday, you must still get your full 5.6 weeks (pro rata if you’re part time) of statutory annual leave as paid time off.